Be Wary of These Small Business Tax Audit Triggers

 - You don’t want to claim deductions that are out of proportion with your taxable income.

-The IRS has their ways of determining how many deductions are too many for individuals in varying income brackets.
+The IRS has its ways of determining how many deductions are too many for individuals in varying income brackets.
 If you’re claiming deductions that are way too high for your business’s income range, the IRS may come sniffing around.
 Stay prepared by keeping detailed records of any deductions that look uneven.

 Reporting consistent business losses